apowers313/open-element-template/README.md

 1. GitHub Pages
 	* `npm run create-travis-deploy-key` -- this command will open up a browser to the [GitHub New Personal Token Page](https://github.com/settings/tokens/new) and prompt you to enter it on the command line.
 The default scopes and options for the GitHub personal token should be fine.
 After the command completes, you should have a new line in your `.travis.yml` file that contains the encrypted GitHub token.
 	* `git commit .travis.yml -m "Added GitHub pages key"` -- commit the new Travis config
-	* `git push origin master` -- push the new Travis config up to GitHub, which should trigger a new build and push the docs folder to GitHub Pages
+	* `git push origin master` -- push the new Travis config up to GitHub, which should trigger a new build and push the docs folder to GitHub Pages.
+You should be able to see your docs at: http://<YOUR NAME>.github.io/<YOUR PROJECT>/ .
+For example, see the [docs for the open-element-template](http://apowers313.github.io/open-element-template/)
 	* Optionally: `export GH_TOKEN=<your GitHub token>` -- set key as an environment variable if you ever want to run `npm deploydocs` locally.
 Add it to your `~/.profile` if you want to always have it set.

 ## Things to Try